PathFiinder/Memory-Game/README.md

 # Memory-Game

-Memory game created using JavaScript
+Simple memory game created using JavaScript

 Tech used:
 - HTML5